BuilderIO/builder/plugins/cloudinary/README.md

 Now as you develop you can restart Builder to see the latest version of your plugin.

-To uninstall your plugin run just go back to your [organizatiopn settings page](https://builder.io/account/organization) and click the edit (pencil) button next to plugins and delete your development URL form the list and save
+To uninstall your plugin run just go back to your [organization settings page](https://builder.io/account/organization) and click the edit (pencil) button next to plugins and delete your development URL form the list and save

 ### Seeing your plugin in action